komparo/rosetta-pipeline/frameworks.md

 ## Specification

-> Specifying the tasks, what inputs and outputs they use, and in what order they have to be executed
+> Specifying the tasks, what inputs and outputs they use, and in what order they are executed

 ### Language